mleming/CellDataLoader/README.md

 Strict dependencies:

-> scipy
-> numpy
+	numpy
-> pytorch
+	torch
+	torchvision
+	opencv-python>=4.5.4
+	slideio==2.4.1
+	scipy
+	scikit-image
+	pillow

 Soft dependencies:

-> CellPose # For cell segmentation support
+	CellPose # For cell segmentation support
-> slideio # For reading .SVS and .CZI files
+	Tensorflow

 Note that some of the dependencies are not strict and vary depending on usage.
-Numpy and
+Numpy is a hard requirement, but Tensorflow is not if the user only uses the Torch capabilities.
+If the user attempts to load cell images in "cell" mode without a working Cellpose installation, CellDataLoader will throw an error.
+Cellpose needs be be installed separately to use "cell" mode:

+	pip install cellpose

+And GPU integration for Cellpose would need to be handled separately.